csula-students/cs4660-fall-2017-btmnAmbrosio/notes/graph-representation.md

 * Manage complexity and make your programs easier to follow
 * Build high-performance, memory-efficient programs

-Using myself at work for example, when I need to improve performance of the legacy system.
+Using my work experience in Edlio, when I need to improve performance of the legacy system.
 I need to do some runtime analysis and its data structure usage.
-It is confusing when the legacy program doesn't use any data structure nor implement any common algorithm or patterns.
-It's extremely hard to read and understand thus hard to maintain.
+It is very confusing when the legacy program doesn't use any data structure nor implement any common algorithm or design patterns.
+In other word, such legacy code is extremely hard to read and to understand thus also hard to maintain.

-In order to learn about the data structure, we will be going through some implementation of them together.
-And you will get to implement the core data structure -- Graph -- yourself!
+In order to learn about the data structure, we will be going through some underlying implementation of them.
+Then, you can apply the learning further to implement the central data structure to many search algorithms -- **Graph**.

 ### What are data structure?